Tower95/06-http/README.md

 # Webpack Starter

-## This is a initial procject to use Webpackk
+## This is a initial procject to use http

 ### Notes
 Install dependencis